Hotels near Temple BAR Marina

 Which hotels near Temple BAR Marina are good for families?

-Yes — Best Western Hoover Dam Hotel – SE Henderson Boulder City (47.25 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+Yes — Best Western Hoover Dam Hotel – SE Henderson Boulder City (47.25 mi, from $103/night) offers suites, connecting rooms, a pool, complimentary breakfast, and on-site laundry.

 Which hotels near Temple BAR Marina are good for team or group travel?

-Yes — Best Western Hoover Dam Hotel – SE Henderson Boulder City (47.25 mi) offers meeting space, complimentary breakfast, and on-site laundry.
+Yes — Best Western Hoover Dam Hotel – SE Henderson Boulder City (47.25 mi, from $103/night) offers meeting space, complimentary breakfast, and on-site laundry.

 Which hotels near Temple BAR Marina are good for business travelers?

-Yes — Best Western Hoover Dam Hotel – SE Henderson Boulder City (47.25 mi) offers free Wi-Fi, meeting space, and a fitness center.
+Yes — Best Western Hoover Dam Hotel – SE Henderson Boulder City (47.25 mi, from $103/night) offers free Wi-Fi, meeting space, and a fitness center.

 Which hotels near Temple BAR Marina are pet-friendly?

-Best Western Hoover Dam Hotel – SE Henderson Boulder City (47.25 mi) accept pets.
-Fee policies vary by property.
+Best Western Hoover Dam Hotel – SE Henderson Boulder City (47.25 mi, from $103/night) accepts pets.
+Fees may apply — check with the property when booking.

 Which hotels near Temple BAR Marina offer free parking?

-Best Western Hoover Dam Hotel – SE Henderson Boulder City (47.25 mi) offer complimentary parking.
+Best Western Hoover Dam Hotel – SE Henderson Boulder City (47.25 mi, from $103/night) offers complimentary parking.

 Ready to book near Temple BAR Marina?